anurag19100/Tour-booking-Website/README.md

   - Signup, confirm user email, login with refresh token, two-factor authentication
 * And More !
 There's always room for improvement!

-## Summary of the App

-- Fronted using ReactJS
-- Backend usign ExpressJS
-- MongoDB NoSQL Database is used to store User, Tour, Reviews and Bookings Data
-- Used Stripe API to process payments(though it is in the test mode :/)
-- Used demo data provided by Jonas Schmedtmann for Tours, Reviews and Users
-- Used jwt to provide authentication to users
-- Used bcrypt to encrypt passwords and implemented features to reset passwords by sending a security token via mail

 ## Tech Stack